-- SC Housing maintained its Aaa bond rating level with Moody's. - Invested over \$262 million into affordable housing initiatives resulting in an economic impact of \$407 million and the creation of over 3,600 jobs statewide - Helped over 26,000 families realize quality, sustainable, affordable homes with a portfolio of programs that aid in the economic recovery - NSP expended 100 percent of its NSP1 funds and 80 percent of its NSP3 funds. - In 2013, SC Housing dedicated \$7 million to its successful Palmetto Heroes Program which provides lower interest rates and down payment assistance to teachers, firefighters, law enforcement, nurses, veterans and EMS workers. - The Mortgage Servicing Department successfully leveraged SC HELP to the benefit of the agency's borrowers.
-Currently, more than 400 SC Housing borrowers have received loan assistance through the program. - The Procurement and Marketing Department built upon prior social media efforts by successfully enhancing SC Housing's presence on Facebook and Twitter.
-Currently, SC Housing has more than 840 "Likes" on Facebook and more than 1,570 followers on Twitter.. - For the eighteenth consecutive year, SC Housing and its partners held a successful Palmetto Affordable Housing Forum, the state's largest and most comprehensive event dedicated to affordable housing.
-This year's Forum brought 531 attendees, numerous speakers and over 40 sponsors and exhibitors.
-Numerous professional continuing education credits are now offered as a part of the Forum curriculum.
+- SC State Housing maintained its Aaa bond rating level with Moody's. - Invested over \$270 million into affordable housing initiatives resulting in an economic impact of \$425 million and the creation of over 3,400 jobs statewide - Helped over 25,000 families realize quality, sustainable, affordable homes with a portfolio of programs that aid in the economic recovery - The Homeownership Voucher Program continued to see an increase in participation during FY11-12.
+A total of 34 families are utilizing this housing option which provides vouchers to assist first-time homebuyers with their monthly homeownership expenses in lieu of a rental subsidy.
+Four of these families are now self-sufficient and no longer require assistance. - NSP expended 94 percent of its NSP1 funds and 35 percent of its NSP3 funds. - In 2012, SC State Housing dedicated \$10 million to its successful Palmetto Heroes Program which provides lower interest rates and down payment assistance to Teachers, Firefighters, Law Enforcement, Nurses, Veterans and EMS workers. - The Mortgage Servicing Department has achieved a US Department of Housing and Urban Development (HUD) Tier 1 ranking for 13 of the last 14 consecutive quarters.
+The Tier ranking system is designed to measure the number of loss mitigation actions that are taken on loans in a delinquency status against the number of loans that are foreclosed.
+Loss Mitigation is responsible for loan reviews that capitalize on home retention or home liquidation options. - The Mortgage Servicing Department successfully leveraged SC HELP to the benefit of the agency's borrowers.
+Currently, over 316 SC State Housing borrowers have received loan assistance through the program. - The Marketing and Communications Department built upon its already successful social media efforts by enhancing SC State Housing's presence on Facebook and Twitter, and also created a LinkedIn group to enhance networking opportunities in the housing industry.
+Currently, SC State Housing has 190 fans on Facebook, over 1,300 followers on Twitter and 100 members on LinkedIn. - For the seventeenth consecutive year, SC State Housing and its partners held a successful Palmetto Affordable Housing Forum, the state's largest and most comprehensive event dedicated to affordable housing.
+This year's Forum brought 531 attendees, numerous speakers and over 40 sponsors and exhibitors. - Established a Subsidy Layering Collaborative initiative with US Department of Agriculture Rural Development (USDA-RD) and Department of Housing and Urban Development (HUD)